-Per MCL 125.1504(6) of the Stille-DeRossett-Hale Single State Construction Code Act commencing with the 2015 national code change cycle, the director shall add, amend, and rescind rules to simultaneously update all chapters of the Michigan residential code not less frequently than once every 6 years or more frequently than once every 3 years as the director determines is appropriate.
-The proposed rules provide the latest standards to protect the health and promote the safety and welfare of the people.
+MCL 125.1504(5) of the Stille-DeRossett-Hale Single State Construction Code Act required the department to add, amend, and rescind rules to update the Michigan Building code not less than once every 3 years to coincide with the national code change cycle.
+The proposed rules will adopt the 2018 edition of the IBC with amendments, deletions, and additions deemed necessary for use in Michigan.
+The proposed rules provide the latest standards to protect the health and promote the safety and welfare of the people by regulating the installation and inspection of electrical, plumbing, and mechanical installations within the state.